Saralla-Rohit/service-hunt-react/README.md

 # 🛠️ ServiceHub - Find Local Service Providers Near You

-**ServiceHub** is a web application that connects users with nearby service providers for various needs — from electricians and plumbers to chefs, photographers, and more.
-Whether you need help around the house or want to hire a professional for a special event, ServiceHub makes it fast and easy.
+**ServiceHunt** is a web application that connects users with nearby service providers for various needs — from electricians and plumbers to chefs, photographers, and more.
+Whether you need help around the house or want to hire a professional for a special event, ServiceHunt makes it fast and easy.

 ---